AnirudhAchal/Creating-Extension-Headers-With-Scapy/README.md

 # Generating IPv6 Extension Headers

-This guide gives a basic overview of Scapy and how to create simply IPv6 packets with extension headers.
+This guide gives a basic overview of Scapy and how to create simple IPv6 packets with extension headers.

 ## Goals